marktodman/voyage-vert/README.md

 The bio and sailing experience information is not requested at registration.
 This profile information is created at the same time as the user account is created.
 The bio field will be blank, whilst the sailing experience field will default to None.
 These can both be edited.

-Deletion will wipe all records for the users.
+Deletion will delete all records for the user.

 ![Account deletion information](/static/images/readme/account-page-2.png)